qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - hello! when will the apple watch app be released?
 - hello, when will the apple watch app be released?
 - hello! is there an apple watch app for email
+- Is there an Apple Watch app for Email?
+- Hello, Is there an Apple Watch app for Email?

 ## intent:bot_challenge
 - are you a human?